 Nevertheless, you can receive permission from the police to import these goods by completing a police certification test.
 This requires the completion of a B709B Police Certification form which you can obtain from your local state police registry.

-Firearms includes rifles, shotguns, handguns, revolvers, pistols, muzzle-loading firearms and black powder firearms.
+Firearms include rifles, shotguns, handguns, revolvers, pistols, muzzle-loading firearms and black powder firearms.
 Blank firing firearms, deactivated firearms and soft air firearms are also considered firearms.
 To import these goods an appropriate firearms licence is required.
 You need permission from your state or territory police or from the Commonwealth Attorney-General’s Department.

 When the firearm enters Australia, the Australian Border Force will undertake serial number checks and safety testing.